zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 ### Discussing the why
 The point here is to have as many eyes on the proposal as possible, specifically we are interested in discussing the WHY of releasing a project and the 3 questions below is central in this discussion:

-1. Can the project be sustainable?
+1. Will the project be sustainable?
-2. Do Zalando have any value in taking ownership?
+2. Do Zalando have any value in open sourcing and maintaing it long term?
 3. Does it have any value to anyone outside Zalando?

-When source code is released as open source, you are essentially giving away something of value, you are also taking responsibility for spending time and resources on the additional overhead associated with open sourcing.
-This loss of value and use of resources should be justified.
+When code is released as open source, you are essentially sharing something of value, and, you are also taking responsibility for committing time to the additional overhead associated with open sourcing.
+This commitment and exchange of value should be justified.
 There are multiple ways to look at this, such as:

 1. The project contributes positively to the employer branding efforts and supports hiring of tech talent
 2. The project helps establish the company as a leader in a certain domain
 3. The project will gain features and bugfixes from external community members
 4. The maintainer team could gain valuable knowledge through collaborating with external community members

 At Zalando we've seen several projects contribute to our employer branding efforts, it is however a side-effect and should not be the main reason for open sourcing.
 It is of course nice that Zalando is recognised for its Kubernetes  ([External-Dns](https://github.com/kubernetes-incubator/external-dns), [Stackset-Controller](https://github.com/zalando-incubator/stackset-controller), [es-operator](https://github.com/zalando-incubator/es-operator), PostgreSQL ([Patroni](https://github.com/zalando/patroni) and [postgres-operator](https://github.com/zalando/postgres-operator) and Machine Learning projects ([Flair](https://github.com/zalandoresearch/flair) and [Fashion-mnist](https://github.com/zalandoresearch/fashion-mnist).
 Nonethless it is hard to measure the brand impact of such projects, and not a long-term motivation for the maintainers or Zalando.

+Justifying open sourcing is not easy, a fair amount of guessing is involved since you do not know how people outside the company will receive and adopt your projects.
+However, making an assesment of possible impact before release will be good guidance for the project maintainers.

 ### Reviewing project quality
 Besides discussing the WHY, the open source team looks at compliance-specific areas which could be a blocker for releasing: